When did you start running?

 Do you do any strength and conditioning, stretching etc?

-I do strength and conditioning and core work (at home), following a plan although I am starting at the gym to increase muscle power.
+I do strength and conditioning and core work (at home), following a plan although I”ve started at the gym with a personal trainer to increase muscle power.
 I don’t do any stretching as I don’t have the time and, for me, it doesn’t make too much difference.
 I did yoga for a fair while following a long term injury and use it if I feel like I need to stretch out.
 I’m completely inflexible, but some research I’ve read suggests that it’s not ideal for runners to be too flexible.

 Do you think your vegan diet has played a part?